TheSLinux-forks/myquartz-scim2uim/README.md

 * `src/Telex.txt.in`: Combinations of type `Telex`
 * `src/VNI.txt.in`: Combinations of type `VNI`

+To modifty these tables, please refer to `./src/README.md`.

 ## Usage

 The main script is `bin/scim2uim.rb` which converts the tables to `UIM`